philip-reed/philip-reed.github.io/projects.md

 ## Projects
 ### Workshop Planning
-My first major project was to create a scheduling tool to allow various CNC stations in the workshop to have visibility of upcoming tasks and their priority.
+My first major project was to create a scheduling tool to allow various CNC stations in a workshop to have visibility of upcoming tasks and their priority.
 The software was to replace a card based system where different coloured cards represented the priority of the job.
 As you can imagine, the cards were often lost or cherry picked, so a better solution was required.
 The data on the tasks, and bills of materials were managed by Sage Line 500 backed by an Oracle database.